Unboxed-Software/solana-course/content/token-program.md

 );
 ```

-Below is what `transfer` does under the hood.
+Below is what `transfer` does under the hood:

 1. Creates a transaction using `createTransferInstruction`